Some of my trainings & affiliations

 I live on Odawa land in Northern Michigan.
 My ancestors are Western and Southern European and Ashkenazi Jewish.
 I am committed to growing my understanding of my ancestors’ acts of harm and humanity, and how they reverberate through my life and actions.
 Collaborating with others in service of justice and equity is part of how I heal and repair.

-My work in the world brings together the three strands of my path: activism, creativity, and contemplative practice.
-My experience in working with people is that almost everyone has a longing for all of these.
-A longing to be working for beneficial change; to express themselves with truth and beauty; and to connect with a spiritual source that speaks to the vast mystery of life and provides ballast in times of chaos and uncertainty.
-I'm committed to widening the circle of people who are tending these needs in themselves and others for our collective wellbeing and healing.
+My work in the world brings together the three strands of my path: changemaking, creativity, and contemplative practice.
+My experience is that almost everyone has a longing for all of these.
+A longing to be working for beneficial change; to express themselves with truth and beauty; and to connect with a spiritual source that speaks to the mystery of life and provides ballast in times of chaos and uncertainty.
+I'm committed to tending these needs in myself and others for our collective wellbeing.